 The Read Manufacturer / Device ID Dual I/O instruction is similar to the Fast Read Dual I/O instruction.
-The instruction is initiated by driving the CS# pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) of 000000h, but with the capability to input the Address bits two bits per clock.
-After which, the Manufacturer ID and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in Figure 7.31.
-The Device ID values for the ZB25VQ64D are listed in Manufacturer and Device Identification table.
+The instruction is initiated by driving the CS# pin low and shifting the instruction code "92h" followed by a 24/32-bit address (A23/A31-A0) of 000000h, but with the capability to input the Address bits two bits per clock.
+After which, the Manufacturer ID and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in Figure 7.53.
+If the 24/32-bit address is initially set to 000001h/00000001h the Device ID will be read first.
+The Device ID values for the ZB25Q256A are listed in Manufacturer and Device Identification table.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-Figure 7.31 Read Manufacturer/Device ID Dual I/O Instruction
+Figure 7.53 Read Manufacturer/Device ID Dual I/O Instruction

-(1) The "Continuous Read Mode" bits M7-0 must be set to Fxh to be compatible with Fast Read Dual I/O instruction.
+- (1) The "Continuous Read Mode" bits M7-0 must be set to Fxh to be compatible with Fast Read Dual I/O instruction. - (2) 32-Bit Address is required when the device is operating in 4-Byte Address Mode at 4 x speeds.

-7.5.10 Read Manufacturer / Device ID Quad I/O (94h)
+7.5.15 Read Manufacturer / Device ID Quad I/O (94h)

-The Read Manufacturer / Device ID Quad I/O instruction is an alternative to Read Manufacturer / Device

-ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID at 4 x speeds.
+The Read Manufacturer / Device ID Quad I/O instruction is an alternative to Read Manufacturer / Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID

 The Read Manufacturer / Device ID Quad I/O instruction is similar to the Fast Read Quad I/O instruction.
-The instruction is initiated by driving the CS# pin low and shifting the instruction code "94h" followed by a 24-bit address(A23-A0) of 000000h, 8-bit Continuous Read Mode Bits and then four clock dummy cycles, with the capability to input the Address bits four bits per clock.
-After that, the Manufacturer ID and the Device ID are shifted out four bits per clock on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 7.32.
-The Device ID values for ZB25VQ64D are listed in Manufacturer and Device Identification table.
+The instruction is initiated by driving the CS# pin low and shifting the instruction code "94h" followed by a 24/32-bit address(A23/A31-A0) of 000000h, 8-bit Continuous Read Mode Bits and then four clock dummy cycles, with the capability to input the Address bits four bits per clock.
+After that, the Manufacturer ID and the Device ID are shifted out four bits per clock on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 7.54.
+If the 24/32-bit address is initially set to 000001h/0000001h the Device ID will be read first.
+The Device ID values for ZB25Q256A are listed in Manufacturer and Device Identification table.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-Figure 7.32 Read Manufacturer/Device ID Quad I/O Instruction
+Figure 7.54 Read Manufacturer/Device ID Quad I/O Instruction

-(1) The "Continuous Read Mode" bits M7-0 must be set to Fxh to be compatible with Fast Read Quad I/O instruction.
+- (1) The "Continuous Read Mode" bits M7-0 must be set to Fxh to be compatible with Fast Read Quad I/O instruction. - (2) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-7.5.11 Read Unique ID Number (4Bh)
+7.5.16 Read Unique ID Number (4Bh)

-The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number which is unique to each ZB25VQ64D device.
+The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number which is unique to each ZB25Q256A device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
-The Read Unique ID instruction is initiated by driving the CS# pin low and shifting the instruction code "4Bh" followed by 4 - Byte dummy clock.
-After that, the 128-bit ID is shifted out on the falling edge of CLK as shown in Figure 7.33.
+The Read Unique ID instruction is initiated by driving the CS# pin low and shifting the instruction code "4Bh" followed by a 32/24-bit address (A31/A23-A0) and one Byte dummy clock.
+After that, the 128-bit ID is shifted out on the falling edge of CLK as shown in Figure 7.55.

-Figure 7.33 Read unique ID Number Instruction
+Figure 7.55 Read unique ID Number Instruction (SPI Mode only)